Theater Etiquette

 • Cellphones, photos and recording.
 Most of the time, this is a no-no. Please don’t use your cell phone to make or take calls during a performance.
 If it is actually quiet enough to hold a conversation, you are probably disturbing people around you.
 Most times, taking pictures or recording a performance is prohibited and the artists’ contracts require our staff to ask you to stop.
 Often recording is a dangerous distraction or a violation of copyright licenses.
 However, there are some groups that don’t mind it or even encourage it.
 An announcement about these preferences is usually made at the start of the show so keep your eyes and ears open.
 For press and media, taking any photos for the use of sale or publication during a performance must be approved in advance by our Marketing Director in writing.

-• The Grand Opera House is over 115 years old and stains easily.
-Currently drinks may be brought inside the theater in a Grand Opera House Tumbler.
+• The Piedmont Grand Opera House is over 115 years old and stains easily.
+Currently drinks may be brought inside the theater in a Grand Tumbler.
 We also allow bottled water purchased at the theater.
 We are working on finding food and drink options which are relatively easy to clean up and won’t damage furniture and surfaces.
-We hope to be a little more permissive about food in the future.